dylanz/ehcache/README.txt

-= Ehcache for JRuby
+= jruby-ehcache - Ehcache for JRuby

 http://github.com/dylanz/ehcache

 == DESCRIPTION:

-Ehcache is a simplified JRuby interface to Java's (JSR-107 compliant) Ehcache.
+jruby-ehcache is a JRuby interface to Java's (JSR-107 compliant) Ehcache.
-Simplified meaning that it should work out-of-the-box, but a lot of native methods haven't been interfaced yet, as they weren't needed.
-Configuration occurs in config/ehcache.yml, and should support all the configuration options available.
+It provides 100% full coverage of the native Ehcache API and also provides some Rubyesque enhancements to make it idiomatic to Ruby developers.
+Configuration can be done with the traditional ehcache.xml file that Java developers use, or can be done with ehcache.yml in the easier to use YAML language.

 Some biased and non-biased Ehcache VS Memcache articles: http://gregluck.com/blog/archives/2007/05/comparing_memca.html